 A great way to maintain that fun and intimate feel are instead of sitting close together at a single communal table where no one can hear each other talk anyway.
 Try setting up individual "sweetheart" style tables for guests, couples, or small round or banquet style tables for other families who don't reside in your household.
 Smaller tables allow for better conversational flow.
 Decorate the tables with small floral arrangements, and some decor surrounding the theme of the party.
 This way you can still dine together, carry on conversations, and enjoy each other's company, just at a bit further of a distance (minimum 6 feet).

 Tip #2: Keep it Clean!

-We all know the important of washing those hands!
-Setup a handwashing station that's available for everyone to use.
-Hand sanitizing wipes, gel, or even a bucket of soap and water and a garden hose will absolutely do the trick.
-Have a good supply of paper towels on-hand, and a garbage can on-hand for people to deposit their spent paper towels in.
+We all know the importance of washing those hands!
+Set up a handwashing station that's available for everyone to use.
+Hand sanitizing wipes, gel, or even a bucket of soap and water and a garden hose can absolutely do the trick.
+Have a good supply of single-use paper towels on-hand, and a garbage can on-hand for people to deposit their spent paper towels in.
 You can even take it a step even further if you wish, have mini hand sanitizer bottles on each table tied with a nice ribbon or a note, or give them to your guests as a host or hostess gift.

 Even if you are gathering with others who you think "have been safe" there is never a 100% guarantee that one or more of your guests may not be asymptomatic.
 Have some extra masks available for your guests, just in case they forgot theirs.
 If kids will be joining you, have them use washable markers and have them create their own works of art on their masks prior to going to the gathering.
 That way they are encouraged to participate and it's something fun for them.
 Perhaps have a prize for each of the kids who participate in the "show us your mask" parade.